 - Once Control Panel opens, select Mouse from the list of options.

-- Mouse Properties window will now appear.
-Go to Pointer Options tab and adjust mouse pointer speed by moving the slider.
-You might want to try turning on Enhance pointer precision option as well.
+- The Mouse Properties window will now appear.
+Go to the Pointer Options tab and adjust mouse pointer speed by moving the slider.
+You might want to try turning on the Enhance pointer precision option as well.

 - After adjusting your mouse speed, click on OK and Apply to save changes.

 If you’re satisfied with your current mouse and you don’t want to change it, you should know that you can change mouse sensitivity from Windows.

 This is the simplest way to change your mouse sensitivity, so be sure to try it out.

 4. Use your mouse software to adjust the sensitivity